What's it like being in a museum at night?

 For our first night we had made a reservation at Terrace restaurant, which is located at Park.
 The restaurant has an airy, subtly sophisticated feel, and serves upmarket French cuisine.
 It was a lovely place to dine - the service was great, the food was beautifully presented and the standard was high.

 As was the price, mind you - this was one meal that didn't come cheap.
-Not to mention the nose-bleed prices on the wine list, which did nothing to allay the impression that guests with few other dining options were being taken for a ride.
+Not to mention the nose-bleed prices on the wine list, which did nothing to allay the impression that hotel guests with few other dining options were being taken for a ride.

 The next morning we were back again at Terrace restaurant for breakfast.
 Though breakfast is not included in the price of hotel bookings at Benesse, it was not all that expensive.
 And the views from the Terrace restaurant really came into their own during the day time!
 The light playing off the ocean made for a beautiful backdrop to what was a lovely breakfast selection, and we did not begrudge the wonderful Benesse House breakfasts at all.